cloudfoundry/java-buildpack-auto-reconfiguration/README.md

 | `org.springframework.mail.javamail.JavaMailSender` | SMTP Service

 ## Dependencies
 Most projects will receive this project via Java Buildpack injection.
-If you need to download it for diagnsotic purposes, the dependency can be defined like this:
+If you need to download it for diagnostic purposes, the dependency can be defined like this:

 ```xml
 <dependencies>